computer screen with words DRUG WAR BLOG bird icon for twitter bird icon for twitter

 We are superstitious on this subject for the same reason that many native people are superstitious about magicians and witches: we were educated to feel a certain way about the world.

-In our case, we were taught as children to reject "drugs" without asking questions and then told in public service announcements that "drugs" fried the brain - which makes no sense considering that the judgmental epithet "drugs" covers a gamut of substances, some of which improve concentration and, as we now know, even grow new neurons in the brain (see, for instance, "Psychedelic Medicine" by Richard Louis Miller2).
+In our case, we were taught as children to reject "drugs" without asking questions and then told in public service announcements that "drugs" fried the brain - which makes no sense considering that the judgmental epithet "drugs" covers a gamut of substances, some of which improve concentration and, as we now know, even grow new neurons in the brain (see, for instance, "Psychedelic Medicine" by Richard Louis Miller3).
 We were shielded from all talk about positive uses of "drugs," in all media, including movies, wherein "drugs" are either depicted as causes of sorrow and despair or else are used by irresponsible people, in a way that we are meant to laugh at but to condemn at the same time.

 Our very history is censored to conform to Drug War prejudices.
 And so we seldom read of the fact that Ben Franklin used opium, let alone Marcus Aurelius, or that Sigmund Freud used cocaine.
-Nor do most people learn of the psychedelic-fueled Eleusinian Mysteries nor of the fact that the Vedic and hence the Hindu religion were inspired by a drug, namely soma.
+Nor do most people learn of the psychedelic-fueled Eleusinian Mysteries nor of the fact that the Vedic and hence the Hindu religion were inspired by a drug, namely Soma.

 All movies on such subjects emphasize drug use gone bad, failing to note, of course, that prohibition itself does everything it can to make drug use dangerous by failing to ensure safe product while refusing to teach safe use, under the anti-scientific notion that ignorance is the best policy to keep our kids safe.

 The censorship of history is happening in real-time as well.
 The DEA stomped onto Monticello in 1987 to confiscate Thomas Jefferson's poppy plants in violation of everything he stood for as a founding father.
-And yet the guardians of his estate, The Jefferson Foundation, refuse to even mention the raid to the throngs of visitors who pay close to $100 per person to visit Monticello3.
+And yet the guardians of his estate, The Jefferson Foundation, refuse to even mention the raid to the throngs of visitors who pay close to $100 per person to visit Monticello4.

 You mention the word "drugs" in the modern sense only once in your book, and then to associate it with the deadly substances that native people purchase from local magicians for the purpose of killing enemies.